- Positive Dyslexia Therapy

 Enquires: Ruth Gravelle (text/phone) 07919 405 501 – firstname.lastname@example.org

-Chartered Educational Psychologists and Specialist Teachers can be recommended to carry out formal dyslexia assessments.
-Non-diagnostic assessments are also available.
+Chartered Educational Psychologists and Specialist Teachers carry out formal dyslexia assessments.
+Non-diagnostic assessments and workplace consultation reports are also available.

-Ruth Gravelle, Specialist Teacher (level 7), is your first point of contact if you are considering booking an assessment or support with one of the specialist associates of rightmind.life.
+Ruth Gravelle, Specialist Teacher (level 7), is your first point of contact if you are considering booking any specialist services with associates of rightmind.life.

 Dr. Anna McGee, Chartered Educational Psychologist providing assessments in Chelmsford and London.

 Marilyn Smith, Specialist Teacher (level 7) assessing in Chelmsford and the Essex area.

 Dr. Sue Warnock, Chartered Educational Psychologist providing assessments in Chelmsford, Cambridgeshire and the Midlands.

-Sarah Culliford, Specialist Teacher (Level 7) teaching and assessing in Southend and Cranham.
+Sarah Culliford, Specialist Teacher (Level 7) teaching and assessing in Chelmsford and Southend.

 Linda Edgell, Specialist Teacher (Level 7) assessing in Suffolk.